 SITE SUPERVISOR FINAL EVALUATION FORM - A google form link will be EMAILED from the Internship Coordinator (CDO) with the completed learning contract

 TIP: Discuss positively the intern’s strengths and areas of improvement as they advance in their college career and beyond.
 Setup a system for transition before the student finishes their work with the business.
 As applicable, provide the student with advice, or referrals for future achievements.

 A complete description of the Internship Program and requirements can be found in the Internship Handbook.
-The print version is available upon request and will also be mailed during the Learning Contract process.
+The print version is available upon request.

 Download Adobe Acrobat Reader to view PDF files.